 - Broader Temperature Stability (5-35ºC / 41-95ºF)*

 It’s also a LOT less expensive.
-Everything from packaging to labeling was reconsidered, too, helping them reduce costs on all aspects.
+Everything from the packaging to labeling was reconsidered, too, helping them reduce costs in all aspects.
 The result?
 A 40% price drop for a product that now lasts 50% longer while using a little bit less per application.